TaylorMade acquire rising star Logan Olson to spearhead putting innovation into the future

 He said: “I had the fortune to meet up with him on three separate occasions to really work through the maze and pick apart every piece of it.
 We played around with weight, sole draft, lie angle, loft, width, length, sound, feel, sight options, and swing weight – the whole kitchen sink.

 “Having Scottie put that putter in play last week was surreal.
 It feels like you are out there making the putts with him.
 You live and die with the emotions that go along with how the rock is being rolled.
-I was stuck in this constant zone of trying not to watch but also not being able to look away,” added Logan.
+I was stuck in this constant zone of trying not to watch but also not being able to look away,” added Olson.

 The Olson identity